Floorp-Projects/Floorp/toolkit/components/messaging-system/schemas/TriggerActionSchemas/index.md

 1. The user is presented with a cookie consent banner on the webpage they're viewing,
 2. The domain has a valid ruleset for automatically engaging with the consent banner, and
 3. The user has not explicitly opted in or out of the Cookie Banner Handling feature.

+### `cookieBannerHandled`

+Happens when the `cookiebannerhandled` window event is dispatched.
+This event is dispatched when the following conditions are true:

+1. The user is presented with a cookie consent banner on the webpage they're viewing,
+2. The domain has a valid ruleset for automatically engaging with the consent banner, and
+3. The user is opted into the Cookie Banner Handling feature (this is by default in private windows), and
+4. Firefox succeeds in automatically engaging with the consent banner.

 ### `messagesLoaded`